iprignano/tendina/README.md

 speed: 1000
 ```

-Sets animation speed in milliseconds.
+Set the animation speed in milliseconds.
+Works only if `animate` is `true`.

 **openCallback** - function (parameters: clickedEl)